appsmithorg/appsmith-docs/framework-reference/navigateto.md

 description: >-
   With navigateTo, we can navigate in between the internal pages of Appsmith.
-It could be triggered on any widget action like Button onClick, Dropdown onOptionChange etc. Create a new Page with a valid
+It could be triggered on any widget action like Button onClick, Dropdown onOptionChange etc. Create a new Page with a valid name or use a URL from an external webpage.
+Then assign it to navigateTo to be redirected to it when the widget that it is connected to is triggered.
 ---

 # Navigate To